Green cities: issues with rainwater harvesting in urban environments

 Most types of vegetation are endowed with a natural – and very effective – water management system, allowing them to ‘drink up’ large amounts of rainwater.
 They do this by absorbing water at the roots before ‘exhaling’ it via their leaves, disposing of excess water quickly and efficiently.

 Not only do plants reduce rainwater buildup – thereby reducing overall pollution levels – they also help to filter the water itself.
-Trees and plants thus have a significant role to play in managing water and air pollution (we even held a conference on the subject in 2017).
+Trees and plants thus have a significant role to play in managing water and air pollution.
 In short: more trees, please.

 Finally, green cities also help with temperature management in summer.
 Streets lined with tall, concrete buildings featuring few or no trees or green spaces can quickly trap heat during the warmer months.
 What’s more, tarmac and concrete often retain heat well into the night.
 Parks, riversides and trees are crucial during heatwaves, offering urban dwellers shade and cooler temperatures during the hottest part of the year, as well as helping with rainwater management.